 Many healthcare workers (and others) are feeling increased levels of stress amid the COVID-19 global pandemic.
-During this challenging time, it is more important than ever to show support for our frontline healthcare workers.
+During this challenging time, it is more important than ever to support nurses however we can.

-Fortunately, with all the destruction that COVID-19 has carried in its wake, the virus is also showing us how supportive our communities can be in times of darkness.
+Fortunately, with all the destruction that COVID-19 has left in its wake, the virus is also showing us how supportive our communities can be in times of darkness.

 On John Krasinski’s digital show, Some Good News, he announced that the Red Sox had donated four tickets to Beth Israel Deaconess Medical Center at Fenway for life.
 Another selfless person bought nurses gas for a week.
 We are witnessing human kindness like never before.